Markkop/corvo-astral/README.md

 ### :bricks: Builder Integration

 By sending a Method's build link, the bot will access the link, take a printscreen and send it as a preview to the chat.
 It'll also sum the highest elemental damage with all other non-negative secundary masteries and display it on the message.
+You can disable this behavior by using `.config set buildPreview=disabled`

 ![buildPreviewEx](https://user-images.githubusercontent.com/16388408/102099728-5bc0fe80-3e07-11eb-86a4-e61081ee314c.gif)

-You can disable this behavior by `.config set buildPreview=disabled`
-Feedbacks are welcome!

 ### :gear: Configurable options